So you want to vote in Wisconsin…

 - If you have a printer at home, print and fill out this form.
 If you don’t have a printer, call your municipal clerk and ask them to send you one—they will send it to you with a postage-paid return envelope!

 - Once you’ve filled out the application, make sure to include a copy of your proof of residence.
 There are lots of things that qualify as proof of residence that you probably have hanging around, like a gas, electric, or cell phone bill; a bank or credit card statement; a paycheck or paystub; a check or document issued by a unit of local, state, or federal government (like a stimulus check, Social Security check, Medicare or BadgerCare correspondence, vehicle registration); and more.
-Check out a longer list here.
+Check out the next section if you have questions!

 How to register in-person at your Clerk’s Office, during Early Vote, or on primary or election day: